kin-labs/rewards-engine/improvement-proposals/kik_kre_2_0.md

 The following proposal has three tracks to address these challenges:
 1. Update to the existing DAS track to include a payout structure proportional to amount of Kin spend
-1. Introduction of a new, separate track to incentivize Daily Active Buyers (DAB)
+1. Introduction of a new, separate track to incentivize buying
 1. Introduction of a developer holding track

 ## 1. Daily Spender Payouts